Steamboat Building in Elizabeth, PA

 As I continue to add photos and information additional hits may show up on your searches so please keep returning.

-This web site is best viewed using Internet Explorer.
-The reason for this is that "newer" browser such as Google Chrome and Firefox do not allow the captions I have inserted on most photos to be seen when you place your mouse pointer / cursor onto that photo.
+Browser such as Google Chrome and Firefox do not allow the captions I have inserted on many photos to be seen when you place your mouse pointer / cursor onto that photo.
 Internet Explorer does show these captions by default.
-Chrome has an extension, "Visible Alts" that if downloaded will show the photos captions and I advice downloading this extension.
-Also these "newer" browser do not support the Real Player plug-in, thus you are not able to hear the sound files on this web site.
+Chrome has an extension, "Visible Alts" that if downloaded will show the photos captions and I advice downloading this extension if using Chrome.
 Comments and suggestions are appreciated.

 The most recent additions to the site include: